-- Establish a culture of responsiveness and resident-centric perspective for all City departments and personnel - Increase transparency and timeliness of information provided to the public - Focus on creating a culture of continuous improvement - Measure citizen satisfaction with departmental fulfillment of requests - Provide opportunities for citizens to submit and receive updates on requests through phone, internet, and smartphone app - Provide district-level reporting of citizen requests to stakeholders
+- Establish a culture of responsiveness and resident-centric perspective for all City departments and personnel - Increase transparency and timeliness of information provided to the public - Focus on creating a culture of continuous improvement - Measure citizen satisfaction with departmental fulfillment of requests - Provide opportunities for citizens to submit and receive updates on requests through phone, internet, and smartphone app - Provide district-level reporting of citizen requests to stakeholders even though they serve a necessary role.
+As such, not all services have a correlated performance measure.
+Additionally, the performance measures contained in the table above may not It is important to note that all departmental funding includes internal support functions (i.e. indirect costs) which, by their nature, are not directly attributed to a performance measure, reflect all of the measures tracked by the department.
+This department's performance measurement data is tracked on a calendar year basis.

 The Department of Citizen Service and Response is committed to ensuring that the RVA311 call center is easy to reach, and representatives are knowledgeable, helpful, and empathetic.
 Additionally, the department is focused on making sure that call center staff have the tools necessary to assist citizens and solve service problems.
-A call center citizen satisfaction survey is currently being developed and will be deployed in FY21.
-Results of that survey will be reviewed and utilized as a service delivery improvement tool.